NFL Rumors: Two Teams Drop Out Of The Race To Land Tom Brady

 The race to land Tom Brady is narrowing.

-After some initial reports this offseason indicated that as many as a dozen teams were interested in the soon-to-be free agent, a new report claiming that two teams initially pegged as in the running are now backing away.
+After some initial reports this offseason indicated that as many as a dozen teams were interested in the soon-to-be free agent, a new report is claiming that two teams initially pegged as in the running are now backing away.
 As Albert Breer of Sports Illustrated reported, the New York Giants and Indianapolis Colts have both made it clear that they will not be going after Brady.

 “You can cross them off the list,” Breer wrote.
 “I was told pretty emphatically that neither will be in the mix if Brady does make it to free agency.”